Fola-AI/World_Life_Expectancy_SQL/README.md

 How do socioeconomic indicators such as GDP and schooling impact life expectancy?
 What are the correlations between life expectancy and health-related metrics like adult mortality and infant deaths?
 Are there any significant differences in life expectancy between developed and developing countries?

 Tools Used

 SQL: For querying, filtering, and analyzing the data.

 Database Management System: Any relational database that supports SQL, such as MySQL, PostgreSQL, or SQLite.

 How to Use

 Load the dataset into your preferred SQL-based environment.
 Run the provided SQL scripts to generate insights and visualizations.
 Modify the queries as needed to explore different aspects of the data.
-Future Enhancements
-Add more advanced SQL queries for predictive modeling.
-Create dashboards for dynamic visualization of key metrics.
-Integrate with other datasets to enrich the analysis.

 Contributing